PaddlePaddle/PaddleClas/docs/en/application/mainbody_detection_en.md

 # Mainbody Detection

-The mainbody detection technology is currently a very widely used detection technology, which refers to the detect one or more mainbody objects in the picture, crop the corresponding area in the image and carry out recognition, thereby completing the entire recognition process.
+The mainbody detection technology is currently a very widely used detection technology, which refers to the detect one or some mainbody objects in the picture, crop the corresponding area in the image and carry out recognition, thereby completing the entire recognition process.
 Mainbody detection is the first step of the recognition task, which can effectively improve the recognition accuracy.

 This tutorial will introduce the dataset and model training for mainbody detection in PaddleClas.